github/choosealicense.com/CONTRIBUTING.md

 We love Pull Requests!
 Your contributions help make ChooseALicense.com great.

+Please note that this project is released with a [CODE_OF_CONDUCT.md](Contributor Code of Conduct).
+By participating in this project you agree to abide by its terms.

 ## Getting Started

 So you want to contribute to ChooseALicense.
 Great!
 We welcome any help we can